 My name is Bryanna and I am a Certified Nutritionist, with my Masters in Human Nutrition, a Certified Running Coach with NAASFP, and a Certified Personal Trainer with ACE Fitness.
-I am married and a mom of two.
-I have an amazing husband, Marc and a beautiful baby girl, referred to as R on my blog and a handsome young boy, L!!
-I am happy to call myself a wife, mother and runner.
+I am married and a mom of three.
+I have an amazing husband, Marc, two beautiful girls (one a recent addition) referred to as R & M on my blog and a handsome young boy L!!
+I am happy to call myself a child of God, wife, mother and runner.

 I am an avid marathon runner who may have a slight addiction to running.
 I love yoga, organic [whole] food, and pretending I am an “amazing” chef.
 I just might have a slight addiction to dark chocolate and tea as well.
-Most of my time is spent being a mom to R & L, a wife, baking, cooking, hiking, running, reading, studying, and cherishing all my time with friends and family.
-Oh and helping others in their fitness and health journey, as well as coaching cross country at a local high school.
+Most of my time is spent being a mom to R , L, & M a wife, baking, cooking, hiking, running, reading, studying, and cherishing all my time with friends and family.
+Oh and helping others in their fitness and health journey, as a Nutritionist, run coach and personal trainer.

 I love being encouraged through scripture and encouraged to love others as He loves us.
 I am an advocate for sustainability and being more environmentally friendly.
 My hope is to help encourage and inspire others to be healthy, active, and wholesome, by sharing my experiences, tips, and recipes.